-The Child and Adolescent Learning Disability Service (CALDS) is part of the wider Integrates Service for Children with Additional Need (ISCAN) service, but works closely with colleagues within the Paediatric Psychology Service.
+The Child and Adolescent Learning Disability Service (CALDS) is part of the wider Integrated Service for Children with Additional Need (ISCAN) service but works closely with colleagues within the Paediatric Psychology Service.
 CALDS offers specialist services for children and adolescents aged 4-18 years with a moderate-severe learning disability that is in association with behaviours that challenge or complex mental health issues.
 CALDS accepts referrals from paediatricians, ISCAN and via consultation with any professional who knows the child or young person well.
 CALDS is based in St Cadocs Hospital and covers the whole of Gwent.
-The team is made up of learning disability nurses, an occupational therapist, psychologist and psychiatrist who offer a range of services including assessment and intervention, training, consultation and advice to other agencies.
+The team is made up of learning disability nurses, an occupational therapist, psychologist, and psychiatrist who offer a range of services including assessment and intervention, training, consultation, and advice to other agencies.
 Please contact 01633 431784 for further information.

 The Helping Hands Psychology Service for Children with Additional Needs is part of the wider Child and Family Psychology and Therapies department at Aneurin Bevan University Health Board.
 The service provides emotional wellbeing support to families of children with additional needs, as well as post-diagnostic support, support groups, workshops, and consultations.
 The service can support in considering behaviours that challenge and work alongside other professionals to support a family.
-The service covers the whole of Gwent and has bases at all 3 children’s centres; Serennu (SCC), Nevill Hall (NHCC) and Caerphilly (CCC).
-The team is made up of psychologists who work closely with professionals from other disciplines within a young person’s system (e.g occupational therapists, speech and language therapists, nurses).
+The service covers the whole of Gwent and has bases at all 3 children’s centres: Serennu, Nevill Hall and Caerphilly.
+The team is made up of psychologists who work closely with professionals from other disciplines within a young person’s system (e.g., occupational therapists, speech and language therapists and physiotherapists).
 Please contact 01633 436996 for further information.